Procedures & Requirements

 * Applicants in Music Composition and Visual Arts are not required to provide Letters of Recommendation.

 The Selection Process

 Eight juries, representing a broad cross-section of excellence in the various disciplines are appointed annually to judge the candidate pool.
-The juries convene from January through March and finalists are expected to come to the Academy office in New York for interviews.
+The juries convene from January through March and finalists are expected to come to the Academy office in New York for interviews (see below for interview schedule).
 The winners are announced by the Academy Board of Trustees in mid April.

 The jurors’ primary criterion is excellence.
 Jurors consider the quality of the applicant’s submission and select candidates who are outstanding in their respective fields, and at a point where the Rome Prize is likely to be crucial to their future growth and development.

 All other factors being equal, preference will be given to those applicants who have not had extensive prior experience living, studying, and/or working in Rome.